ohpiglet/ohpiglet/_posts/2020/07/2020-07-22-riu-and-pay-went-rafting-as-part-of-their-kayaking.md

 date: "2020-07-22"
 ---

-Riu and Pay went rafting as part of their kayaking course, and Papa went along in his kayak.
+Riu and Pau went rafting as part of their kayaking course, and Papa went along in his kayak.

 ![yo yo]({{ site.baseurl }}/assets/images/2020/8a3fdeac78b423727cb9b17d504b0d7c937a754d.jpg)